 Number of keys

-This is where you need to make a decision to buy a simpler piano if you need one, which you can upgrade or trade-in later when you become more proficient.
-That range will depend on how many octaves the instrument can produce.
+This is where you need to make a decision about buying a simpler piano if you need one, which can be upgraded or traded-in later when you become more proficient.
+This will depend on the number of octaves the instrument can produce and how much money you’re willing to spend.

 Type of keys